-Sometimes, in fact often, showing a picture is better than trying to explain something.
-Here are suggestions on how to show and tell your experience.
+Showing a picture is better than trying to explain something- at least most of the time.
+Here are suggestions on how to show your work.

 Explaining With Pictures

-I loved hearing a story this week from a job seeker who used a diagram to backup her claim that she could map out a process for improved efficiency.
+I loved hearing a story from a job seeker who used a diagram to back up her claim that she could map out a process for improved efficiency.
 But this job seeker did NOT just whip out her diagram as she told the story.
 She gauged the interviewer’s interest.
 When the interviewer asked follow-up questions, the document was presented.
-Of course there wasn’t any proprietary information on the diagram.
+Of course, there wasn’t any proprietary information on the diagram.

 - Newsletter articles

 Infographics are a hot, rising trend!
 A good infographic is supposed to simplify complex information.
 I love a good infographic.
 In fact, I often share them on my Career Sherpa Pinterest page.
 If you don’t follow me over there, go have a look!

 You fill in the blank.
 If you say communicator, then I would expect proof- writing samples of published work, a list of presentations or events you’ve spoken at, or better yet a video.
 If you say you are super at project management, ditto.
 What kind of proof can you present?

 Begin collecting testimonials, screenshots, and examples and remember to keep them on your personal device!
 This makes it easier to share on the go!

 Share!
 Make it easy for people to see this stuff!